The Xbox Series S Wants To Make Video Games For Everybody

 The Xbox has technically never beaten the PlayStation.
 While everyone looks at the 360 era of the Xbox as a major win for Microsoft the console giant still technically lost in total sale numbers.
 The PlayStation 3 and its $600 pricetag may have gotten off to a rough start, but by 2013 the PS3 managed to help Sony regain enough footing to enter the next console generation with confidence.
 The results were an extremely down generation for Xbox and a major boom for PlayStation.

 The issues for Xbox in the last generation of consoles were pretty simple.
 Nobody really knew what they offered.
 Their exclusives were uninteresting, major titles like Halo and Gears of War failed to excite anyone new, and the XBOX One never felt like a superior option to the PlayStation 4 even with incredible additions like Gamepass being Xbox exclusive.
-The generation was such a disaster that, outside of overpricing fans again, it seemed like everyone was just going to buy a PlayStation 5 over the Xbox: Series X despite Xbox’s attempt to change the landscape through games a service.
+The generation was such a disaster that, outside of overpricing fans again, it seemed like everyone was just going to buy a PlayStation 5 over the Xbox: Series X despite Xbox’s attempt to change the landscape through games as a service.

 When you look this down how do you possibly get back up?
 By being drastic and taking risks.

 And there might be no greater risk than the Xbox Series S being sold at $300.
-The price is ludicous.
+The price is ludicrous.
 As a console, it is just as powerful as a next gen console should be but unsurprisingly not as powerful as the PS5 or Series X. It’s a digital only console which is a plus for some and a negative for others.
 So what is the appeal of this console beyond price?
-Accessiblity.
+Accessibility.

 There is no video game console that will be more accessible to the common person than the Xbox Series S. Not only because of price point, but because of the library it is willing to offer and the audience it is trying to target.
 The Xbox Series S does not care if it is sitting next to a PS5, a Nintendo Switch, or a super PC that can play every game in 20K vision at 600 frames per second.
 The Xbox Series S just wants to get you into the ecosystem.
 Once Xbox has you in the ecosystem, that’s when you are stuck there.